christophelh/korukids/src/slides/01-intro.md

 - Encourage them to browse and contact more families.
 - Increase the raduis to show them more families around.
 - Review quality of their profiles.
+- Make nannies spend more times on the site.
+- Contact them by phone.

 ---